RiyaMathew-11/try-block-static-analyser/README.md

 # Static Analyser - Identifying print/log statements in try blocks

-This tool finds print statements or logs in Python code that are created with try blocks.
+This tool **finds print statements or logs** in Python code that are **created within `try` blocks**.
 It grew out of a personal habit of keeping print/log statements in try blocks for debugging, and often forgetting to remove them before pushing to production 😅. (often happens with [JavaScript](https://github.com/fossunited/fossunited/pull/589#discussion_r1742236197) too)

 ## Why?